alexberryman/DiscordGoTurnips/README.md

 To add a price just mention the bot followed by the current price that your store is buying turnips for.
 As a reply the bot will use the wonderful [Turnip-Calculator by elxris](https://github.com/elxris/Turnip-Calculator).

-## Invite this bot to your Discord Server
-Use this Discord link to invite `DisGoNips` to your server: https://discordapp.com/api/oauth2/authorize?client_id=700138490813481070&permissions=215104&scope=bot

-This bot requests the following permissions:
-- Send Messages
-- Embed Links
-- Read Message History
-- Mention Everyone
-- Add Reactions

 ## Deploy your own bot
 This project is configured to run on the free-tier of heroku.
 All you need is an application token from Discord.